 While the Area's policy is to accommodate as much as possible students' choice of supervisor, this is not always possible.
 The final decision is made by the Area director and the Master's Coordinator, and will be based on academic criteria: how good is the match between supervisor's skills and student's needs and interests.
 Students are assigned their supervisors before the end of the second term.

-50% of the grade given to the thesis comes from supervisor's assessment.
-The specific criteria taken into account to grade the quality of the master thesis are listed in this document.
+"50% of the grade given to the thesis comes from the supervisor's assessment.
+The criteria that the supervisor will take into account to grade the quality of the master thesis are:

 The other 50% comes from the assessment of the two members of a Master Committee composed of two members of staff of the Socio-Demography Area, which convenes at the end of the third term to hear students' defense of their theses and discuss the quality of the documents handed in by students about one week before the hearing.
 The defense consists of a short presentation (10 minutes) of the main research question, hypotheses and results of your thesis.
 The criteria for the public presentation of the Final Master Thesis are the following:

 - Clarity of the presentation, specifically the articulation of the argument and the ability to convey the core concepts relevant to the project and/or empirical data.

 - Awareness of the theoretical and methodological tools used, their strengths and limitations, and their impact on research design.

 - Ability to respond to questions and comments made by the panel of professors, demonstrating knowledge of the subject.

 - Degree of professionalism with which the presentation is made (including respect of the time allocated for the presentation, namely 10 minutes).

 The deadlines for various stages of your work on the thesis are as follows: